-Cave exploration especially in Jomblang cave is challenging.
-Due to the vertical cave location.
+Cave exploration especially in Jomblang Cave is challenging due to the vertical cave location.
 There are a few access to get down the cave.
 Thus, there is more than one dropping lane.
-The height varied, access A is 80 meters.
+The height varied, and access A is 80 meters.
 While the B and C access point is 60 and 40 meters.

 One of the most used lanes is the VIP.
 And it’s divided into two, one involves walking on the slope and rolling down to 15 meters.
 The second one is a 20-meter lane descending with a rope.